Ferrarese dialect: Phonological considerations

 In this case, the IPA symbol [ɣ] has been inserted to show the phonological change that occurs (pronounced similarly to an English hard g).

-It is important to note, however, that the clitics can elide with other clitic pronouns and the negative particle "n".
+However, the clitics can elide with other clitics and the negative particle "n".
 In the latter case, a vocal prosthetic vowel is inserted to address the phonological impossibility in Ferrarese of "[tg] or [tn].
 This may be seen in examples v and vi below: